 The other thing that really made it sink in was the radio reports that I heard while trying to sleep that night.
 For a bit of background; music is and has always been a huge part of my life.
 For many years I would sleep with the radio on all night, and eventually got a radio I could program to go off at a certain time and then be my alarm clock the next morning.
 Music has always been something that I use to make my life greater.
 That night, however, things were very different.
 On the Country station I listened to (I’m not that big of a country fan these days, but I was a product of my location) there was a heavy mix of news reports from all over the world about the event and the reaction to it and a barrage of exceedingly patriotic music (including, if I recall, at least one version of Lee Greenwood’s “Proud to be an American”).
 On the rock station I listened to they played a lot of regular music, but it was often interrupted by news reports, sound bites of people crying and sirens.
 I think the sirens remain one of my most disturbing memories of trying to sleep that night.

 As much as I hate the cliché way it sounds, I think I lost a good portion of my innocent view of the world that night.
 My mother told me at least once during the evening that the world as we knew it was over.
-I didn’t have a clue what exactly that might mean, but as the next 15 years shaped me and made me the man I am today, I think I have a clear understating of it.
-Looking back at how things were before that day – a task which, for me, largely just means looking back on the 90’s – I almost can’t fathom that the world used to be such an easier place to live in.
+I didn’t have a clue what exactly that might mean, but as the next 15 years shaped me and made me the man I am today, I think I have a clear understanding of it.
+Looking back at how things were before that day – a task which, for me, largely just means looking back on the 90’s – I almost can’t fathom that the world used to be a much easier place to live in.
 People used to care so much more about one another and be so much more free with their security measures.
 I will never again walk up to a building with a bag and be certain it won’t be searched.
 I will never be able to run into an airport ten minutes before a flight takes off and be able to make it onto the plane.
-My children will never know what it is like to take a plane from one place or another without having their entire person searched relentlessly..
+My children will never know what it is like to take a plane from one place or another without having their entire person searched relentlessly.
 My children will never get to see a (recent) movie about New York and see those two, gallant towers dominating the skyline.